 Sweet potato bread is everything that is good about fall.
 It’s hearty and has a wonderful spice to it.
 Follow the easy recipe to make your own loaf.

 Banana chocolate chip and walnut bread is a favorite in our house.
-It’s a a great treat that also packs a wonderful array of nutrition to start a day.
+It’s a great treat that also packs a wonderful array of nutrition to start a day.

 Cinnamon raisin bread was the first bread I ever attempted to make.
 Even if you have no experience, this bread is a great one to start with.
-Serve it with a french press of coffee in the morning and any overnight guest will be quite pleased.
+Serve it with a french press of coffee in the morning and an overnight guest will be quite pleased.

 The traditional loaf of fall, this pumpkin bread recipe will have you twirling in the leaves even before they begin to fall.
 I snuck my first, of many pieces this week (watch out thighs!).